Homological stability for automorphism groups: Stability with twisted coefficients

 Let $f:A\op X^{\op m}\to A\op X^{\op n}$ denote a general morphism of $\C_{A,X}$.
 We must have $m\le n$ for $f$ to exist, as the existence of such an $f$ with $m>n$ would imply, by the fact that endomorphisms are isomorphisms in $\C$, that $A\op X^{\op n}$ is isomorphic to $A\op X^{\op m}$, contradicting our hypothesis.
 We can always write such a morphism as a composition

 for some $\phi\in \Aut(A\op X^{\op n})=G_{n}$, by axiom {H1}.
 We propose to define $F(f)$ using such a decomposition of $f$; we must check is that this is consistent.

-First note that the automorphism $\phi$ is only determined up to an automorphism of $X^{\op n-m}$.
-As we have assumed that those automorphisms act trivially on the image of $M_{m}$ inside $M_{n}$, we see that $F(f)$ is in fact independent of that choice.
+First note that by Proposition~\ref{H2sym} the automorphism $\phi$ is only determined up to an automorphism of $X^{\op n-m}$.
+As we have assumed that the automorphisms of $X^{\op n-m}$ act trivially on the image of $M_{m}$ inside $M_{n}$, we see that $F(f)$ is in fact independent of that choice.

 It remains to show that this proposed definition respects composition.
-This follows from the commutativity of the following diagram:
+This follows from the commutativity of the following diagram,